ansible-collections/ibm_zos_core/docs/source/roles/job_status.rst

 Synopsis
 --------
-- The **IBM z/OSMF collection** provides an Ansible role, referred to as **zmf_cpm_create_software_instance**, to create an instance of manually configured z/OS software such as IBM Customer Information Control System (CICS®), IBM Db2®, IBM Information Management System (IMS™), IBM MQ, and IBM WebSphere Application Server or any other z/OS Software in **IBM Cloud Provisioning and Management (CP&M**) registry.
+- The **IBM z/OSMF collection** provides an Ansible role, referred to as **job_status**, to create an instance of manually configured z/OS software such as IBM Customer Information Control System (CICS®), IBM Db2®, IBM Information Management System (IMS™), IBM MQ, and IBM WebSphere Application Server or any other z/OS Software in **IBM Cloud Provisioning and Management (CP&M**) registry.